yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 The same boilerplate happened, mount the drive, change to the right directory and run `!unzip ...`.
 Done right?
 Now all I had to do is comeback sometime later and restart.
 But wait, why do all that?
 I'm not from the stone age, I can make my life easier.

-A quick Google search for bash for loops, and I was overjoyed with what the final result.
-A clean forloop that would run for each of the 7 zips and `echo` the status once it's done.
+A quick Google search about for loops in bash later, I was overjoyed with what the final result looked like.
+A clean for loop that would run for each of the 7 zips and `echo` the status once it's done.

 A routine status check 2 or so hours later, and I noticed something, which I so desperately wanted to shrug off to browser caching (oh, I prayed this would be the case).